Pressure at infinity and strong positive recurrence in negative curvature: Pressures at infinity

 \subsection{\texorpdfstring{Gurevič}{Gurevic} pressure at infinity}

-To the Gurevič pressure is naturally associated a notion of {\em Gurevič pressure at infinity}, when considering only periodic orbits that spend an arbitrarily small proportion of their period in a given compact set.
-This only makes sense for compact sets on $T^1M$ whose interior intersects the non-wandering set $\Omega$.
-As in the preceding sections, we consider only compact sets $K$ on $M$ or $\widetilde M$, so that we require that the interior of $K$, denoted by $\inter{K}$, intersects the projection $\pi(\Omega)$ of the nonwandering set on $M$.
+To the Gurevič pressure is naturally associated a notion of {\em Gurevič pressure at infinity}, when considering only periodic orbits that spend an arbitrarily small proportion of their period in a given compact subset.
+This only makes sense for compact subsets on $T^1M$ whose interior intersects the non-wandering set $\Omega$.
+As in the preceding sections, we consider only compact subsets $K$ of $M$, so that we require that the interior of $K$, denoted by $\inter{K}$, intersects the projection $\pi(\Omega)$ of the nonwandering set on $M$.
+We recall that $\calP_{K} (T-c, T)$, defined in Subsection~\ref{subsubsec:Gurevic}, is the set of periodic orbits intersecting $K$ with length in the interval $[T-c, T]$.

-\begin{defi} Let $F$ be a Hölder potential on $T^1M$.
+\begin{defi} Let $F$ be a Hölder-continuous potential on $T^1M$.
 For any $c > 0$, the \emph{Gurevič pressure at infinity} of $F$ is

 It does not depend on $c$. \end{defi}